Shopify/polaris/polaris.shopify.com/content/foundations/patterns/design-patterns.md

 ## Principles

-For patterns to be successful, they need to be contextual, consistent, and unified;
+For patterns to be successful, they need to be contextual, consistent, and unified.

 ### Contextual
 Patterns are always paired with the problem it solves and the situation it appears in.
 A solution applied in a context it wasn’t designed for is not a pattern.